scottie-l/reading-notes/reading-notes-401/class-15.md

 - We will still start at the root Node, and we will add it to our queue: A
 - Much like before, as long as we have a node in our queue we can dequeue: A
 - With every Node we dequeue, we check it’s list of children and enqueue each one: A = B, C, D
-- Once these are queued up, can move on to Node B at the front of the queue, which we can dequeue followed by enqueing Node B’s children: ~~B~~, D, C = Front
+- Once these are queued up, can move on to Node B at the front of the queue, which we can dequeue followed by enqueuing Node B’s children: ~~B~~, D, C = Front
-- This process of dequeuing and processing the Nodes at the front of the queue, followed by enqueing the current Node’s children continues until our queue is empty of child Nodes: ~~C~~, D = Front
+- This process of dequeuing and processing the Nodes at the front of the queue, followed by enqueuing the current Node’s children continues until our queue is empty of child Nodes: ~~C~~, D = Front
-- This continues until teh queue is empty.
+- This continues until the queue is empty.

 This process is very similar to our binary tree traversal, but now we check a list of children instead of a left and right child properties.
 It should look something like this: